 Reducing the required training and minimizing errors would allow medical services to be expanded to underserved populations.
 Development of task-shifting medical devices is critical to perform more medical procedures safely and easily.LEARN MORE

 Passengers in autonomous vehicles are more likely to feel symptoms of motion sickness than in other forms of public transportation.
 Our study culminates with the development of methodologies for mitigating motion sickness, informing the future design of autonomous vehicles.LEARN MORE

 My research interests include biomechanics, rehabilitation and injury prevention.
-My research aims to develop a data-driven approach to identify and characterize gait abnormalities for people with vestibular disorders, in order to inform the development of effective rehabilitation technologies.
-I am currently a Ph.D. pre-candidate in Mechanical Engineering at the University of Michigan.
+My research aims to utilize wearable technologies and data-driven approaches to create effective rehabilitation tools.
+I am currently a Ph.D. candidate in Mechanical Engineering at the University of Michigan.
 I received my Bachelor of Science degree in Mechanical Engineering with a concentration in Controls, Instrumentation, and Robotics (CIT) from the Massachusetts Institute of Technology (MIT).

 My research interests include biofeedback, sensory and ability restoration, and wearable robotics.
 My research connects clinical interventions with data-driven outcomes to improve function and quality of life.
 I am an NSF Graduate Research Fellow pursuing dual Ph.D.’s in Mechanical Engineering and Movement Science (Kinesiology) at the University of Michigan.
 I received my M.S. in Mechanical Engineering from the University of Notre Dame with a focus in biomechanics, robotics, and controls, and a B.S. in Mechanical Engineering from the University of Dayton with a focus in human movement biomechanics.